JSpeedie/G2ME-legacy/README.md

 $ sudo make all
 ```

-You are now ready to follow the rest of the guide!
-Note that you should
+You are now ready to use `G2ME`!
+You can skip to the Walkthrough section, if you
+would like.

+Note that if you plan on using this program from the terminal, you should
-always `cd` into the directory containing this project before running
+always `cd` into the directory containing this project before running any
-any commands.
+commands.
 You can choose not to, but you may have to specify the player
 directory for every `G2ME` command you run by using `-d` (which is a hassle).
 </p></details>

 <details><summary>Windows (Click to Expand)</summary><p>
 It's recommended you use the GUI and set the binary path to be one of the 2
 exe's provided.
 If you wish to use it in the shell for windows, it's even
 simpler.
-Just download one of the exe's, change into it's directory and you're
+Just download one of the exe's, change into its directory and you're
-off to the races, just replace the "G2ME" command at the start of all examples
+off to the races.
+Just replace the "G2ME" command at the start of all examples
 with "G2ME32.exe" or "G2ME64.exe".

-You are now ready to follow the rest of the guide!
-Note that you should
+You are now ready to use `G2ME`!
+You can skip to the Walkthrough section, if you
+would like.

+Note that if you plan on using this program from the terminal, you should
-always `cd` into the directory containing this project before running
+always `cd` into the directory containing this project before running any
-any commands.
+commands.
 You can choose not to, but you may have to specify the player
 directory for every `G2ME` command you run by using `-d` (which is a hassle).
 </p></details>

 ## Example Walkthroughs

 <details><summary>Starter Walkthrough (Click to Expand)</summary><p>
-After installation, you are ready to start using the program!
 First you need to create a bracket file.
 For instance, a single elimination
-tournament of 4 players could look like this:
+tournament of 4 players could have a bracket file like this:

 ```
 TheBestPlayer ABadPlayer 3 0 1 1 2018